 It also prompts you to download any extra on-demand apps you might like on the TV and choose your voice assistant, as well as helps you get the OneRemote set up as a universal control for all your sources.

-Samsung has long offered one of the most comprehensive smart TV systems through its Tizen platform, and that’s not changed in 2020.
+Samsung has long offered one of the most comprehensive smart TV systems through its Tizen platform.
 It’s had some small design tweaks since last year, but navigation is pretty much identical and is still just as simple as before.

 That means a press of the home button will bring up a row of your installed apps, which are now smaller to fit more on screen, and highlighting any one of them will show up a secondary row of suggested content or actions.
 This content will be customised to your viewing habits if you’re signed in to that particular app, so Netflix will offer to continue what you were last watching, for example.